 What should I do?

-The good news is that if your mobile phone network decides to switch you to a more expensive tariff, you don’t have to accept it.
+The good news is that if your mobile phone network decides to switch you to a pricier tariff, you don’t have to accept it.

 Any significant change in your contract gives you the right to switch to another mobile phone network without penalty – even if you’re still within your contract period.

 If your mobile network operator tells you it’s going to switch you to a more expensive tariff, here’s what you can do:

 Check the features of the new tariff, such as number of calls, texts and data included.
 Don’t like what you’ll be getting?
 Give them a call and complain.